ltriant/ltriant.github.io/_posts/2023-11-04-atari2600-scanline-rendering.md

 So I decided to move on, and _see what happens_.

-I thought about implementing the RIOT chip — named for the **R**AM, **I/O**, and **T**imers that it encapsulates — which contains timers that I thought might affect how the sprites being rendered.
+I thought about implementing the RIOT chip — named for the **R**AM, **I/O**, and **T**imers that it encapsulates — which contains timers that I thought might affect how the sprites are being rendered.
 So with an initial cut of the RIOT chip, I got to this point:

 ![Pitfall with movement!](/assets/pitfall-2.gif){:.post-image}

 It's a delightfully chaotic mess.

-Pitfall Harry is running to the left on his own — I hadn't hooked up and keyboard events to the controller yet, so this was strange — and the entire picture seems to be pushed down by a few pixels cutting off the bottom of the frame, but I guess things are kinda working?
+Pitfall Harry is running to the left on his own — I hadn't hooked up any keyboard events to the controller yet, so this was strange — and the entire picture seems to be pushed down by a few pixels resulting in the bottom of the frame being cut off, but I guess things are kinda working?

-I've initialised all of the movement registers in SWCHA to zero, and according to [the docs](https://problemkaputt.de/2k6specs.htm#controllersjoysticks), a zero means the button is pressed, so the game thinks every direction on the joystick is being pressed at once, and I guess the game code checks the left direction first.
+It turns out I've initialised all of the movement registers in SWCHA to zero, and according to [the docs](https://problemkaputt.de/2k6specs.htm#controllersjoysticks), a zero means the button is pressed, so the game thinks every direction on the joystick is being pressed at once, and I guess the game code checks the left direction first.

 With that fixed, and with the input registers also implemented — which are implemented in the TIA and _not_ the RIOT chip for some reason — Pitfall Harry has stopped running and can jump!